 Randomized Trials.
-We reviewed 13 fair- or poor-quality randomized trials (994 patients enrolled) that gave indirect evidence regarding the comparative adverse event rates from long-acting opioids in patients with chronic non-cancer pain.
-Seven trials compared the rates of adverse events for a long-acting opioid with a short-acting opioid

-(Evidence Table 2.2).37-43 Six others^{11, 44, 46-49} compared a long-acting opioid with placebo (Evidence Table 2.3).
-One trial of long-acting morphine versus carbamazepine for neuropathic pain45 was excluded because accurate adverse event rates could not be abstracted from the graphs in the article.
+17 fair- or poor-quality randomized trials (994 patients enrolled) gave indirect evidence regarding comparative adverse event rates from long-acting opioids in patients with chronic non-cancer pain.
+Seven trials compared the rates of adverse events for a long-acting opioid with a short-acting opioid (Evidence Table 2.2).44-50 Nine trials^{11, 21, 28, 29, 51, 53-56} compared a long-acting opioid with placebo (Evidence Table 2.3).
+One trial compared high-strength to low-strength levorphanol.27 One trial of long-acting morphine versus carbamazepine for neuropathic pain52 was excluded because accurate adverse event rates could not be abstracted from the graphs in the article.

-With regard to adverse event assessment, all 13 studies had at least two important methodologic flaws (Table 2.1).
+With regard to adverse event assessment, all 17 studies had at least two important methodological flaws (Table 2.1).
 In addition, these trials had heterogeneous study designs, interventions, outcomes, and patient populations, making meaningful comparisons across studies difficult (Table 1.1).
+Included trials generally found a higher rate of adverse events with long-acting opioids compared to placebo and active placebo (benztropine^{28, 54}).
+In trials that assessed adverse events from different doses of a long-acting opioid,^{11, 27} higher doses were associated with more adverse events than lower doses.

 These trials reported wide ranges for adverse event rates even in studies that evaluated the same long-acting opioid at roughly equivalent doses.
-For long-acting oxycodone at mean doses of 40 mg, for example, rates of nausea ranged from $15\%^{38}$ to $50\%^{43}$ in five trials (Table 2.1).
-Withdrawal rates due to adverse events ranged from $4\%^{40}$ to $32\%^{11}$ in these same studies.
+For long-acting oxycodone at mean doses of 40 mg, for example, rates of nausea ranged from $15\%^{45}$ to $50\%^{50}$ in five trials (Table 2.1).
+Withdrawal rates due to adverse events ranged from $4\%^{47}$ to $32\%^{11}$ in these same studies.
 Given the uncertainty regarding the adverse event rates for individual long-acting opioids, it is not surprising that these trials show no discernible pattern of one long-acting opioid being superior to others for any reported adverse event (Table 2.1).